datascienceconfidential/datascienceconfidential.github.io/_posts/2026-01-07-so-how-much-does-openai-owe-us.md

 ## Practical Use

 There are two ways to use this in practice.
 First, suppose that you are presented with a data set and build a quick and dirty classifier using 1-NN and achieve an accuracy of 80%.
-Then the error rate $R$ of the 1-NN classifier is 20% and the Cover-Hart Theorem tells you that the Bayes rate $R^* \ge R/2$, so the Bayes rate cannot be less than 10%, which means that you can't expect to achieve an accuracy of better than 90% using some other algorithm.
+Then the error rate $R$ of the 1-NN classifier is 20% and the Cover-Hart Theorem tells you that the Bayes rate $R^\ast \ge R/2$, so the Bayes rate cannot be less than 10%, which means that you can't expect to achieve an accuracy of better than 90% using some other algorithm.
 This might be a helpful guide to how much time you should spend trying to build a better classifier.
 In practice, the quick and dirty classifier you build will be something other than 1-NN<sup>1</sup>, and it usually has better performance than 1-NN, so this can actually be a useful way to estimate the Bayes rate on a new data set.

 Secondly, suppose that you are presented with a classification algorithm with an accuracy of 95%.
-Then you can estimate that the Bayes rate $R^*$ is at most 5%, because $R^*$ is the lowest possible error rate among all classifiers.
+Then you can estimate that the Bayes rate $R^\ast$ is at most 5%, because $R^\ast$ is the lowest possible error rate among all classifiers.
 This means that the error rate of a 1-NN classifier $R$ cannot be more than 10%.
 But that means that a 1-NN classifier would have given you 90% accuracy.
 Since the 1-NN classifier is just another name for "look at the data", you could already achieve 90% accuracy by looking at the data alone without building your fancy model.
 In other words, the data is doing $90/95 = 94.7%$ of the work!<sup>2</sup>

 ## Problems with the Cover-Hart Theorem